 Use a team approach in which a number of teachers and school leaders coordinate the identification programme on a kura/school/ECE setting/Kāhui Ako-wide basis.
 The team should include input from others with an interest and concern in the development of the learners, such as parents, whānau and iwi.

-Use a culturally responsive approach, ensuring that the diversity of learners identified as gifted and talented matches the diversity of the kura/school/ECE setting/Kāhui Ako population.
+Use a culturally responsive approach, ensuring that the diversity of learners identified as gifted matches the diversity of the kura/school/ECE setting/Kāhui Ako population.

 Ensure that your approach includes a focus on the ‘hidden gifted’ and under-served groups.
 These can include minority cultural and ethnic groups; those for whom English is a second language; underachievers; those with learning or sensory disorders and physical disabilities; and those from lower socio-economic groups.
 Pay attention to gender differences.